-To assure that there is no overwriting of data in the FIFO, the FIFO logic flags a FIFO overrun as the 13th byte is written into the FIFO, effectively shortening the FIFO to 13 bytes.
+To assure that no overwriting of data in the FIFO, the FIFO logic flags a FIFO overrun as the 13th byte is written into the FIFO, effectively shortening the FIFO to 13 bytes.
 The FIFO logic also operates differently in Byte Mode and in Word Mode.
-In Byte Mode, a threshold is indicated when the n+1 byte has entered the FIFO; thus, with an 8 byte threshold, the AT/LANTIC Controller issues a request to the buffer RAM when the 9th byte has entered the FIFO, making the effective threshold 9 bytes.
-For Word Mode, the request is not generated until the n+2 bytes have entered the FIFO.
-Thus, with a 4 word threshold (equivalent to 8 byte threshold), a request to the buffer RAM is issued when the 10th byte has entered the FIFO, making the effective threshold 10 bytes.
+In Byte Mode, a threshold is indicated when the n + 1 byte has entered the FIFO; thus, with an 8 byte threshold, the DP83907 issues a request to the buffer RAM when the 9th byte has entered the FIFO, making the effective threshold 9 bytes.
+For Word Mode, the request is not generated until the n + 2 bytes have entered the FIFO.
+Thus, with a 4 word threshold (equivalent to 8 byte threshold), a request to the buffer RAM is issued when the 10th byte has entered the FIFO, making the effective threshold the FIFO, making the effective threshold to bytes.